 Tips for Creating a Great Head Bartender CV

-In addition to the above example, use these writing tips to make your CV even stronger:
+In addition to the above example, use these tips and our CV maker to create a stand out CV:

 - The experience section is the most important section.
 This is especially true of bartenders because relatively minimal education is necessary to begin working in this field.
 Employers want to know what experience you have behind the bar.